 Clear Sky Initiates Work on Halo Project

-/EIN News/ -- VANCOUVER, British Columbia, Sept.
+VANCOUVER, British Columbia, Sept.
 22, 2022 (GLOBE NEWSWIRE) -- Clear Sky Lithium Corp.
-(CSE: POWR) (FRA: K4A / WKN: A3DM2W) (OTC: CSKYF) (“Clear Sky” or the “Company”), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that it has initiated work on the Halo Project property.
+POWR (FRA: K4A / WKN: A3DM2W) CSKYF ("Clear Sky" or the "Company"), a mineral exploration and development company focused on American lithium deposits to support domestic demand, is pleased to announce that it has initiated work on the Halo Project property.

 Clear Sky has begun a Phase 1 workplan for the Halo Project to be undertaken by Tigren Inc. of Reno Nevada and is mobilizing for commencement of work in October.
 Tigren Inc. is controlled by Marco Montecinos, a director of the Company.
 The goal of the program is to develop an understanding of the Big Smoky Valley basinal alluvial cover within the Halo project land package via full surface grab sampling (where applicable) as well as surficial mapping of the claim area.
 The resulting data will be utilized to refine geological and metallurgical assessments to support phase 2 drill targeting.